tf-coreml/tf-coreml/README.md

 python setup.py bdist_wheel
 ```

+This will generate a pip installable wheel inside the `dist` directory.

 To install as a package with `pip`: at the root directory, run:
 ```
 pip install -e .